 Theo also represents clients such as Sharp Corporation in appellate matters.
-Theo’s unique experience—as an intellectual property litigator who co-chaired the firm’s appellate practice and has an active appellate practice—allows him to craft and present especially persuasive and compelling arguments.
+Theo’s unique experience—as an intellectual property litigator who previously led the firm’s appellate practice and has an active appellate practice—allows him to craft and present especially persuasive and compelling arguments.
 He also provides clear and strategic advice to clients facing unsettled or complex legal issues, and he assists them in efficiently solving problems and minimizing risk.

 Theo's appellate practice focuses primarily on the Federal and Ninth Circuits, as well as the D.C.
 Circuit, where Theo served as a law clerk.
 Theo also regularly handles appeals in state appellate courts.

 Theo has received numerous awards and honors.
 He is listed in the Best Lawyers in America and as a Washington Super Lawyer, and he recently was recognized by the King County Bar Association as Mentor of the Year.
 Earlier in his career, the King County Bar Association named him Outstanding Young Lawyer.
 Theo served as the editor of the Washington Lawyer’s Practice Manual for many years, and while in law school served as articles editor for the Yale Law Journal and managing editor of the Yale Law & Policy Review.

 - Clerkship, Hon.
 Stephen F. Williams, U.S. Court of Appeals for the District of Columbia Circuit, 1999-2000